angeal185/sicarii/README.md

 #### decode cookie
-sicarii has two methods for returning a deserialized cookies object
+sicarii has three methods for returning a deserialized cookies object
 ```js

 /**